grid-x/example-webhook-receiver/examples/react-websockets/README.md

 # Reactive Webapp

 This example implements a simple Express based server to receive events from gridX through webhooks.
-It forwards each events to a client app using websockets, to implement a fully reactive pattern without relying on pollimg
+It forwards each events to a client app using websockets, to implement a fully reactive pattern instead of relying on polling.

 ## Prerequisites